PSLmodels/OG-USA/docs/book/content/calibration/macro.md

 ## Aggregate Production Function and Capital Accumulation

-Chapter {ref}`Chap_Firms` outlines the constant returns to scale, constant elasticity of substitution production function of the representative firm.
+The [OG-Core firm theory documentation](https://pslmodels.github.io/OG-Core/content/theory/firms.html) outlines the constant returns to scale, constant elasticity of substitution production function of the representative firm.
 This function has two parameters; the elasticity of substitution and capital's share of output.

 ### Elasticity of substitution